HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 An MC2SCAggregatedTransaction is the implementation in a sidechain of Forward Transfers to that specific sidechain, i.e. mainchain transactions that send coins to addresses of that specific sidechain.
 When a Forger is going to produce a sidechain block, and a new mainchain block appears, the forger will mention that mainchain block as a reference that contains that sidechain related data.
 If a Forward Transfer exists in the mainchain block, it will be included into the MC2SCAggregatedTransaction and added as a part of the reference.

 The SidechainCoreTransaction is the transaction which can send coins inside a sidechain, create forging stakes, or perform withdrawal requests (i.e. send coins back to the mainchain).

-The SidechainCoreTransaction can be extended to support custom logic operations.
-For example, if we think about a real-estate sidechain, we can tokenize some private property as a specific Box using SidechainCoreTransaction.
+The AbstractRegularTransaction can be extended to support custom logic operations.
+For example, if we think about a real-estate sidechain, we can tokenize some private property as a specific Box using AbstractRegularTransaction.
 Please refer to the SDK extensions for more details.

 Serialization
 *************